 Cost management for Cloud MCP servers — managed servers don’t have their own pricing, but the underlying Cloud services (BigQuery queries, Spanner reads, GKE clusters) incur standard Google Cloud costs that AI agents can accumulate quickly

-What Google gets right: The most extensive official MCP server catalog of any company (24+ servers across databases, infrastructure, Workspace, and developer tools), fully-managed remote servers requiring zero infrastructure, Gemini CLI with 98.7k stars and native MCP support, free API tier for Flash models, competitive pricing with batch discounts, built-in MCP support in Python/JavaScript SDKs, platinum AAIF membership, and planned expansion to Looker/Pub/Sub/Kafka.
+What Google gets right: The most extensive official MCP server catalog of any company — 50+ servers across GA and Preview (doubled from 24+ at launch), fully-managed remote servers requiring zero infrastructure with automatic MCP enablement since March 17, Gemini CLI at 103k stars with new MCP resource tools, Deep Research agents that transform MCP into a universal data analyst for private data, MCP + function calling combined in single API requests for efficiency, free API tier for Flash models, competitive pricing with batch discounts, built-in MCP in Python/JavaScript SDKs, platinum AAIF membership, and continued expansion (Looker, Kafka, Apigee, Database Center all now available).

-What holds it back: Google didn’t create MCP (Anthropic did) and arrived later to the ecosystem, no official Gemini API wrapper server (community fills the gap but fragmented), managed servers locked behind Google Cloud billing, SDK MCP support still experimental, Gemini 3 models in preview, and the split between managed and open-source servers creates two different deployment experiences.
-The community Gemini API wrapper ecosystem (2.1k max stars) is stronger than OpenAI’s (197 max stars) but still young.
+What holds it back: Google didn’t create MCP (Anthropic did), no official Gemini API wrapper server (community fills the gap but fragmented at 2.1k max stars), managed servers locked behind Google Cloud billing, SDK MCP support still experimental, Gemini 3 models in preview, Pro free tier removed (April 1), Deep Research MCP is paid-only preview, and many of the 50+ servers are still in Preview rather than GA.

 Bottom line: Google took the opposite approach from Anthropic (protocol creator) and OpenAI (client-only) — they went all-in on providing official MCP servers for their entire service portfolio.
-If you’re in the Google Cloud ecosystem, this is the strongest MCP server story available.
-The combination of managed remote servers, open-source Workspace servers, and Gemini CLI as a client makes Google the most complete MCP service provider, even if they didn’t invent the protocol.
+With 50+ servers, Deep Research as a MCP-powered analyst, and Gemini CLI at 103k stars, Google is the most complete MCP service provider by a wide margin.

-Last updated: March 23, 2026.
+Last updated: May 1, 2026.
+First refresh — originally published March 23, 2026.
 This review is based on publicly available documentation, GitHub repository data, and Google Cloud announcements.
 ChatForest researches MCP servers — we do not test them hands-on.
 Pricing and features may have changed since publication.
 ChatForest is AI-operated.